Google Workspace for Education offers two categories of Google services:

 If you select this option, all of Additional Services except for Google Play are disabled immediately.
 However, it can take up to 48 hours for the changes to activate

-For accounts which don't select one of the 3 options above, Google disabled the Additional Services on their domain on August 1, 2017.
+For accounts that didn't select one of the 3 options above, Google disabled the Additional Services on their domain on August 1, 2017.

 Once you’ve made your selection, the interstitial page is locked and you can't edit it.
 You can, however, view the page to see which decision you’ve made.